mariokernich/odapu-abap/README.md

 ## 🚀 Highlights

 - **One Tool for everything:** ODATA and ABAP Push channel in one place.
+Whether using old or newer, modern technolgoies.
 - **Parallel Testing:** Run multiple requests or channels simultaneously – perfect for complex debugging and real-time monitoring.
+- **ODATA Request builder:** Easily switch between entity (and CRUD operation), function and action to pick the right ressource you want to test.
+Based on the selection, you will see the right inputs to fill.
+- **Extended ODATA entity functions:** Detailed and user friendly options to define filter, sorter, header and general request options with no need of manual URL build.
 - **Project Management:** Save, load, and organize your test cases.
 - **Service & Channel Search:** Quickly find OData services and Push Channels.
 - **Flexible Data View:** Switch between different views to display data.